zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 It takes a few minutes to create and configure all the scale set resources and VMs.

 ## Share the gallery
-After you've created the gallery, you can share the image across subscriptions using Azure role-based access control (Azure RBAC).
+After creating the gallery, you can share the image across subscriptions using Azure role-based access control (Azure RBAC).
 While you can share an image at the gallery, image definition, or image version levels, we recommend that you share with other users at the gallery level.
-Any user that has read permission to an image version, even across subscriptions, will be able to deploy a VM using the image version.
+Any user with read permission to an image version, even across subscriptions, is able to deploy a VM using the image version.

 To learn how to share a gallery using the Azure CLI, see [Share gallery resources across subscriptions and tenants with RBAC](/azure/virtual-machines/share-gallery?tabs=cli).